By Alan Ruby, Senior Architectural Consultant

 The Mobile Law Office

 Having virtually forgotten the legal issue that was the basis for our meeting, I immediately asked him how he liked this new work environment.
 “Love it,” he responded.
 “I can swing in here for an hour or two, get some work done at the computer, and get back home without the need to sit in gridlocked traffic during rush hour.
-The tech revolution has allowed me to take on more clients and provide them with better service in far less time than was previously required.
-The new mobile law office design also cost the firm a lot less than a private office arrangement would have.
+The tech revolution has allowed me to take on more clients and provide them with better service in far less time than was required.
+The new mobile law office design also costs the firm much less than a private office arrangement.
 Great for end-of-the-year bonuses.”

-Who would have guessed.
-My attorney seated at a computer touchdown station in a pair of shorts.
-Nevertheless, his legal advice that day proved sound and completely solved my problem.
+Who would have guessed?
+My attorney was seated at a computer touchdown station in a pair of shorts.
+Nevertheless, his legal advice proved sound and solved my problem that day.